-An engine only product, Rislone is a “gentle” cleaner for dirty, poorly maintained engines.
-Replacing 20% of your oil with Rislone will help sludge to disperse into the oil permanently, so it can be removed at the next change.
-Compared to more aggressive cleaners such as Marvel Mystery Oil or engine flush type products, this could be a good choice if you’re concerned about seal integrity or if engine residue build up is limiting oil leaks.
+An engine oil cleaner additive, Rislone is a “gentle” cleaner for dirty, poorly maintained engines.
+Replacing 20% of your oil with Rislone will help sludge to disperse into the oil permanently, so it can be removed at the next oil change.
+Compared to more aggressive cleaners such as Marvel Mystery Oil or engine flush type products, this could be a good choice if you’re concerned about seal integrity or if engine oil residue build up is limiting oil leaks.

 Much like Prolong, MotorKote contains an extreme pressure additive, and claims to colloidally suspend itself in oil.
-This product has seen a massive increase in popularity in the last year, thanks to unbiased testing done by a consumer-reports style youtuber; culminating in running a small engine filled with water (!) for over an hour, that suffered no ill effect thanks to the MotorKote coating.
+This product has seen a massive increase in popularity in recent years, thanks to unbiased testing done by a consumer-reports style youtuber.
+Their testing culminated in running a MotorKote treated engine with the oil drained, and filled with water (!) for over an hour, that suffered no ill effects thanks to the MotorKote coating.
 We’ve only tried this for a short time, but it seems to be perform very similarly to the Prolong product; Slightly reducing engine noise and fuel consumption.

 Hyper Lube is an oil stabilizer- that is, it causes oil to behave like a thicker one, and increase its ability to stick to parts.
 This is touted to increase film strength and reduce consumption of oil, as well as issues such as smoking due to oil burn.
 Oil stabilizers are very popular in older equipment, often used to extend the working life of engines that have mechanical problems or are extremely worn.
 Modern oils changed regularly usually don’t get to this point, with the engine often being the last thing to wear out on a lawn mower or snow blower.
 But if you are dealing with used, or very old equipment; this product might be just what you need.